Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Introduction

-In our experimental investigations, we examine the results obtained by our approaches dependent for a wide range of knapsack instances dependent on confidence level $\alpha$ and the uncertainty of the items.
-We focus on comparing the results dependent on the use of Chebyshev or Chernoff and on whether to use the single-objective or multi-objective approach.
-The experimental results shows that if $\alpha$ is small, then the performance of the approaches using Chernoff bound are better than Chebyshev inequality for both algorithms.
-Furthermore, we observe that the results obtained by the GSEMO are usually better than the ones obtained by (1+1) EA.
+Moreover, we compare the results obtained by applying different probability inequalities in the deterministic approaches and EAs.
+The experimental results show that if the threshold of the probability is small, then the performance of the approaches using the Chernoff bound is better than that of Chebyshev's inequality for both single-objective and multi-objective algorithms.
+Moreover, the experimental results show that the performance of GSEMO is significantly better than (1+1)~EA for all instances.

+This paper is an extension of a conference paper published at GECCO 2019~\cite{Yue}.
+The conference paper only studies the performance of a single-objective evolutionary algorithm and a multi-objective evolutionary algorithm on the chance-constrained knapsack problem.
+The extension consists of deterministic approaches presented in Section~\ref{sec:deter}.

 The remainder of this paper is organized as follows.
-We introduce the formulation of problem and the algorithms in Section~\ref{definition}.
-In Section~\ref{probability}, we present our variant functions basing on the Chebyshev inequality and Chernoff bound.
-We compare two inequalities in Section \ref{compariable}.
-Computational experiments and analyses of the obtained results are described in Section \ref{example}.
-Finally, Section \ref{sec.conclusion} concludes the paper.
+We introduce the formulation of the chance-constrained knapsack problem and the surrogate functions of the chance constraint in Section \ref{sec:formulation}.
+In Section \ref{sec:deter} and Section \ref{sec:EAs}, we present the deterministic approaches and the evolutionary algorithms to solve the problem, respectively.
+Computational experiments and the investigation of the results are described in Section \ref{sec:experimental}, followed by a conclusion in Section \ref{sec:conclusion}.